the-shima-m/hdl-verify/TIMELINE.md

 Together with the tool, the project also releases ArithBench-100.
 This is a set of 100 reference arithmetic circuits with a correct and verified answer for each one.

-The timeline below maps to intended deliverables for each month.
+The timeline below shows the planned deliverables for each month.

 ---